The JWST Spectroscopic Properties of Galaxies at $z=9-14$: Spectroscopic Sample Selection

 We also search for emission lines in the composite spectra of $z>9$ galaxies constructed in Section~\ref{sec:stack}.
 In the stack of all the $61$ galaxies in our $z>9$ sample ($9.0<z<14.3$, top panel of Figure~\ref{fig:zg9_comp}), we identify a clear C~{ III}]~$\lambda1908$ emission with S/N of $7$.
-We also detect N~{ IV}]~$\lambda1485$, C~{ IV}~$\lambda1549$, and blended He~{ II}~$\lambda1640$ + O~{ III}]~$\lambda1663$ emission lines with S/N of $3-4$.
+We additionally detect emission line features with S/N of $3-4$ at the expected wavelengths of N~{ IV}]~$\lambda1485$, C~{ IV}~$\lambda1549$, and blended He~{ II}~$\lambda1640$ + O~{ III}]~$\lambda1663$.
+We do not detect other rest-frame UV emission lines with S/N $>3$ in the composite spectrum.
 At rest-frame $\sim3500-4000$~\AA, the composite spectrum of the $56$ galaxies at $9.0<z<12.6$ (top panel of Figure~\ref{fig:zg9_comp}) presents [O~{ II}]~$\lambda3728$, [Ne~{ III}]~$\lambda3869$, and [Ne~{ III}]~$\lambda3968$ emission lines.
-For the stack of the $22$ galaxies at $9.0<z<9.6$ (bottom panel of Figure~\ref{fig:zg9_comp}), we identify a suite of rest-frame optical emission lines including [O~{ II}]~$\lambda3728$, [Ne~{ III}]~$\lambda3869$, and [Ne~{ III}]~$\lambda3968$, H$\delta$, H$\gamma$, [O~{ III}]~$\lambda4363$, H$\beta$, [O~{ III}]~$\lambda4959$, and [O~{ III}]~$\lambda5007$.
+For the stack of the $22$ galaxies at $9.0<z<9.6$ (bottom panel of Figure~\ref{fig:zg9_comp}), we identify a suite of rest-frame optical emission lines including [O~{ II}]~$\lambda3728$, [Ne~{ III}]~$\lambda3869$, [Ne~{ III}]~$\lambda3968$, H$\delta$, H$\gamma$, [O~{ III}]~$\lambda4363$, H$\beta$, [O~{ III}]~$\lambda4959$, and [O~{ III}]~$\lambda5007$.
 The fluxes and EWs of emission lines detected in the composite spectra are computed following the same approaches described above.
 We present the emission line EWs and line ratios measured from the composite spectra at $z>9$ in Table~1.